Obscurely/RustTemplate/docs/template/WORKFLOW.md

   staged
 - `git log --oneline` to nicely view the log of commits
-- `git ls-tree commit-id` to view what files a commit changed, where `commit-id` is the id of the target commit or if you want the commit before the last one use `HEAD~1` (can be a different number)
+- `git ls-tree commit-id` to view what files a commit changed, where `commit-id` is the ID of the target commit or if you want the commit before the last one use `HEAD~1` (can be a different number)
-- `git show HEAD~1:some_file` view the stage of a file in the commit before the last commit, of course `HEAD~1` can be any commit id and you don't have to specify a file.
+- `git show HEAD~1:some_file` view the stage of a file in the commit before the last commit, of course `HEAD~1` can be any commit ID and you don't have to specify a file.
 - `git restore --source=HEAD~1 some_file` restore some_file to the state it was
-  in 2 commits ago, of course `HEAD~1` can be any commit id
+  in 2 commits ago, of course `HEAD~1` can be any commit ID
 - `git checkout -b next` create a new branch next and swtich to it
 - `git switch master` to switch back to master
 - `git diff next` to see the differences between the next branch and master